charJin/mrts-retail-and-food-services/README.md

 **Part 3: Visualizations**

 Python charts and Tableau were used to create explorative visualizations and an interactive dashboard, designed primarily to easily monitor key metrics.
+> **Note**: Some visualizations were performed early in the process to better understand the data and guide insight generation.

 **Part 4: Recommendations & Next Steps**